Welcome to Hubbell Trading Post

 Check out the new interpretive exhibits inside the Visitor Center that explains why Hubbell Trading Post is a National Historic Site.
 Ask about what there is to do and see.
 Plan on spending at least two hours to visit the trading post and surrounding homestead.

-Join a tour of the historic Hubbell Home ($5.00/person) where the family of John Lorenzo Hubbell lived.
+Join a tour or peek of the historic Hubbell Home where the family of John Lorenzo Hubbell lived.

 Wander the grounds of the Hubbell family homestead and see the barn, bunkhouse, guest Hogan, historic farm equipment, horses, chickens, and Navajo Churro sheep.

 Explore the oldest continuously operating trading post in the American Southwest.
 Shop for authentic Navajo rugs, jewelry, and baskets.

 Enter the bullpen of the trading post to shop for food and dry goods.
 Buy a delicious snack for the road.

 Watch and listen to the trader buy a hand-woven rug from a skilled Navajo weaver or a craft item from an artisan.

 Watch the Navajo weaver in the visitor center weave a intricate design in a rug.